flyingwolf1701/Architectum/bmad-method/roles/5-posm/5-posm.md

 4.  **Compile Findings & Identify Changes**

-    - After iterating through all sections of the `po-master-checklist.txt` with the user:
+    - After iterating through all sections of the master checklist with the user:
       - Consolidate all documented findings from each section.
       - Clearly identify and list the specific changes, updates, or additions required for each affected project document.

 5.  **Generate Master Checklist Report**

     - Produce a comprehensive final report that includes:
-      - A statement confirming which sections of the `po-master-checklist.txt` were reviewed.
+      - A statement confirming which sections of the master checklist were reviewed.
       - A detailed summary of all findings, organized by document and then by checklist item or topic.
       - Specific, actionable recommendations for changes to each affected document.
 This part of the report should clearly state _what_ needs to be changed, _where_ (in which document/section), and _why_ (based on the checklist).
     - This report serves as a "to-do list" for the user or other agents to improve project documentation.